A Leader in Girls Education

 - encourages students to take responsibility for and risks in their learning

-- supports students to excel as individuals, work cooperatively in groups and collaborate to compete
+- supports students to excel as individuals, work cooperatively in groups and collaborate to maximise learning and achievement

 - supports the individual learning needs of all students